Lampeter: Woman arrested as man bitten by dog dies

 A man in his 60s has died at the scene after being bitten by a dog.

-Dyfed-Powys Police said officers were called just after 17:00 GMT on 10 January to a report that a man had been bitten by dogs living within the household.
+Dyfed-Powys Police said officers were called just after 17:00 GMT on 10 January to a report that a man had been bitten by dogs living within the household in Lampeter, Ceredigion.

 A woman was arrested on suspicion of being in charge of a dog dangerously out of control.